-It is possible to change some of the n8n defaults via special environment variables.
+It's possible to change some n8n defaults using environment variables.

 For a full list of available configurations see Environment Variables.